cangumeli/Campar-Blog-Post/README.md

 ### DeepSDF Contribution
 At a high level,  authors first define an embedding lookup, where each shape in a shape category has an embedding latent vector.
 They then train a single deep fully-connected neural network per shape category.
 The network takes the embedding vector and a 3D point as the input, and gives signed distance value as the output.
 New embedding vectors can be obtained for unknown shapes via interpolation or by optimizing for a new embedding vector.

+DeepSDF allows training a single neural network per an entire database of shapes, in our case a database of shapes in a single category.
+Embedding vectors can be pretty small, like 128 or 256 dimensional.
+Event if shapes were represented as very small voxel grids of size 32x32x32, a single voxel grid would take up the space of 128 embeddings!

+The authors address three problems using their models.
+First, they try to compress a known category of shapes, measuring the accuracy of reconstruction using the shared neural network and small embeddings.
+Then, they address the same problem with unknown shapes to assess the learning capability of their model.
+Third, they attack the problem of shape completion, which is, as we will see, a very natural extension of DeepSDF framework.

-I will discuss further details on how they formulate the problem and train their models exactly.
+If you don't understand some details, don't worry, I will discuss further details on how they formulate the problem and train their models exactly.
 Before that, let's take a small break from DeepSDF and review shortly some related works that will serve our understanding.

 ## Related Works